Skip to Content

 On August 16, 2024, marking the 116th anniversary of the riot, the site was officially designated as a national monument through the Antiquities Act.
 The park is comprised of roughly two blocks on 9th and 11th Streets along Madison Street, where much of the damage from the 1908 race riot occurred.

 The National Park Foundation played a crucial role in this effort by managing the complex process of property acquisition and due diligence.
-The properties involved, owned by the City of Springfield and St. John’s Hospital, have been donated to NPF and then deeded to the National Park Service, ensuring that key aspects of the transactions are integrated into the donation process.
+The properties involved, owned by the City of Springfield and St. John’s Hospital, were donated to NPF and subsequently deeded to the National Park Service, ensuring that the properties entered the national park service seamlessly and collaboratively.

 Today, thanks to the philanthropic support of NPF’s land conservation and history and culture programs, the Springfield 1908 Race Riot National Monument will be preserved in perpetuity.
 This support helps ensure that the National Park Service can tell a more complete and inclusive story of the history and ongoing civil rights movement in America.